trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

 In order to upload a plugin you must put the files that make up a plugin, along with a manifest for the plugin in a particular structure in a folder.
-To help you get started the Trigger Toolkit creates an initial plugin folder and ``manifest.json``.
+To help you get started, the Trigger Toolkit can create an initial plugin folder and ``manifest.json`` for you.
+To do this, choose "Create new local version" after creating a new plugin in the Toolkit.

 Plugins take the following structure: